xapax/security/basics_of_windows.md

 A windows network is usually called a Windows domain.
 On windows domain all users are connected to a domain controller.

+So when you log in to your machine it authenticates against the Domain controller.
+This way it is ultimately the domain controller that decides security policy.
+Length of password, how often it should be changed, disableing account.
+If a users quits the job you can just remove his/her account, and then add a new one.
+The person in control over the Domain controller is in control of the network.
+As a pentester your goal is obviously to gain Administrator/system level access to the Domain controller.
+That means you control the network.

+In order to set up a Domain network you need at least one Windows server for the domain controller.

 ### Active directory

 From Windows 2000 the application Active directory has been in charge of maintaining the central database of users and configurations.

 ### Domain controller

 Any windows computer can be configured to be a domain controller.
 The domain controller manages all the security aspects of the interaction between user and domain.
+There are usually a least two computers configured to be domain-controllers.
+In case one breaks down.

 ### SMB